NaBo-00/linkedin-api-company-follower-scraper/README.md

 - Try to re-specify the HTML elements in particular the pop-up message handler using the xPath or full xPath selector

 - Make sure that the Chromedriver suits your google Chrome version

 → If there are other issues don't hesitate to open a new [issue](https://github.com/NaBo-00/linkedin-api-company-follower-scraper/issues/new).

+## Legal :warning:
+This script is in no way affiliated with, authorized, maintained, sponsored or endorsed by LinkedIn or any of its affiliates or subsidiaries.
+Developed for research and educational purposes ONLY - Use at your own risk.

+This project violates LinkedIn's Terms of Service (TOS), and because of this, LinkedIn may (and will) temporarily or permanently ban your account.
+I'm not responsible for your account being banned or any actions you perform.

 ## Contact